hkbakke/zfssnap/README.md

 * `zol:zfs-snap:<label>=[true|false]`: Toggle snapshots for a specific label.
   Equals `true` if not set.
 Overrides the global property.
 * `zol:zfs-snap:keep=[int]`: Override the `keep` value for a file system.
-  This overrides the keep given on the command line for that file system.
+  This overrides `--keep` given on the command line for that file system.
   May be overridden by command line by specifying the `--force` option.
 * `zol:zfs-snap:<label>:keep=[int]`: Override the `keep` value for a label.
   This overrides the global property and the value given on the command line.